New Financial Accounting for Service Management in S/4HANA Cloud

 The selection is on service contract ”7000000180” applied in the very left column as reporting dimension.

 In the upper rows you see the direct postings on the contract item: billing and revenue recognition.
-Then you see below the postings on two service orders
+Below we show the postings on two assigned service orders.

-There is a new reporting app available with release 2011, with which you can get – based on semantic tags – an overview for service orders and contracts– see figure 5
+With the reporting app product and service margins you can get – based on semantic tags – an overview for service orders and contracts– see figure 5.

 In this report the G/L accounts are assigned to semantic tags.
 This allows in the columns a margin reporting and it shows on the two very right columns the balance sheet value posted by revenue recognition.

-With the S/4HANA reporting technology it is possible to include dynamically service order or service order item attributes in the Financial report – see example in figure 6 with the attribute “employee responsible” included.
+With the S/4HANA reporting technology it is possible to include dynamically service order or service order item attributes in the Financial report – in the figure above the service order item master attribute “employee responsible” is included.
 This gives you more insights in the service business processes.

 You get this by marking the column “service document item” -> drilldown -> “add attribute”.
 You will get several fields from service order item – a cutout see below.